stackhpc/reductionist-rs/docs/deployment.md

 sudo loginctl enable-linger <non-privileged user>
 ```

-Alternatively, run the optional `podman` play to install Podman as an **non-privileged** user.
+Alternatively, run the optional `podman` play to install Podman as a **non-privileged** user.
 The following will prompt for the sudo password to escalate privileges only for package installation and for enabling **linger** for the non-privileged user:
 ```sh
 ansible-playbook -i deployment/inventory deployment/site.yml --tags podman -K
 ```